amplication/docs/docs/custom-code/add-action-to-controller.md

   @common.Patch("/:id/password")
 ```

 This decorator Uses nestJS Access Control to enforce access permissions based on the user's role permissions.
-In this example it validates that the current user can update users record.
+This example validates that the current user can update user records.

 ```typescript
   @nestAccessControl.UseRoles({